NCP mulls tie-up with Cong for legislative council, civic polls in Maharashtra

-Taking cue from the resounding victory of the anti-BJP Grand Alliance in Bihar, Sharad Pawar-led NCP today said it has proposed to contest the biennial Legislative Council and upcoming local bodies polls in Maharashtra in alliance with the Congress
+After the resounding success of Grand Alliance in Bihar, Maharashtra NCP today said that it proposes to contest the upcoming biennial Legislative Council and local bodies polls in alliance with the Congress

 After the resounding success of Grand Alliance in Bihar, Maharashtra NCP today said that it proposes to contest the upcoming biennial Legislative Council and local bodies polls in alliance with the Congress.